GrumpyCockatiel/Raydreams.MiniServer/README.md

 You can add in Markdown support (demo included) to serve Markdown as HTML using something like **Markdig**.

-# What It's Not (for now)

-While you can serve physical files as a stand alone exe, that's not really the use case and MiniServer is primarily

 ## nuget

 You can download the [nuget package](https://www.nuget.org/packages/raydreams.miniserver/) from nuget.org

+# What It's Not (for now)

+While you can serve physical files as a stand alone exe, that's not really the use case and MiniServer is primarily to run a web server inside an existing app that listens for localhost requests.

+Another approach is launching the web browser from your app and then scraping the resulting redirect.
+Depending on your framework version this can be less than trivial.

 ## HOW TO